Charge superradiance on charged BTZ black holes: Superradiant scattering on charged rotating BTZ black holes

-We seek to solve the radial equation (\ref{eq:radial}) to find complex frequencies $\omega $ for which the radial function $X_{\omega \ell }(r)$ satisfies ingoing boundary conditions (\ref{eq:ingoing}) at the horizon and Robin boundary conditions (\ref{eq:XinfinityRobin}) at infinity.
+Our numerical method involves integrating the radial eq-uation (\ref{eq:radial}) to find complex frequencies $\omega $ for which the radial function $X_{\omega \ell }(r)$ satisfies ingoing boundary conditions (\ref{eq:ingoing}) at the horizon and Robin boundary conditions (\ref{eq:XinfinityRobin}) at infinity.
 In other words, we are seeking quasi-normal modes (QNMs).
-There are many methods in the literature for the accurate computation of QNM frequencies (see, for example \cite{Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq,Cho:2011sf} for reviews and \cite{Cardoso:2001hn,Crisostomo:2004hj,Decanini:2009dn,Zhang:2011ec,Kandemir:2016pjf,Panotopoulos:2018can,Singha:2022bvr,Katagiri:2022qje} for a selection of references concerning QNMs on BTZ black holes).
+There are many methods in the literature for the accurate computation of QNM frequencies (see, for example \cite{Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq,Cho:2011sf} for reviews and \cite{Birmingham:2001hc,Cardoso:2001hn,Crisostomo:2004hj,Decanini:2009dn,Zhang:2011ec,Kandemir:2016pjf,Panotopoulos:2018can,Rincon:2018sgd,Dias:2019ery,Singha:2022bvr,Katagiri:2022qje,DalBoscoFontana:2023syy,Fontana:2023dix} for a selection of references concerning QNMs on BTZ black holes).
 However, the form of the potential (\ref{eq:potential}) (in particular, the presence of the nonanalytic $\ln \left( \frac{r}{r_{h}}\right) $ term) hinders implementing these in our situation.
 Our aims in this section are rather less ambitious than the high-precision computation of QNM frequencies.
-Instead, we are looking for numerical evidence for the existence of superradiant modes, and some qualitative information about the energy flux (\ref{eq:flux1}) for these modes.
-With this in mind, we employ a rather naive direct integration method, which is sufficiently accurate for our purposes for modes lying in the region (\ref{eq:SRcriterion}) for which superradiance is possible.
-Our computations are implemented in {\tt {MATHEMATICA}}.
+Instead, we are looking for numerical evidence for the existence of superradiantly scattered modes, and some qualitative information about the energy flux (\ref{eq:flux1}) for these modes.
+With this in mind, we employ a rather naive direct integration method, which is sufficiently accurate for our purposes for modes lying in the region (\ref{eq:SRcriterion}) for which superradiant scattering is possible.
+Our computations are described in Appendix \ref{sec:method} and are implemented in {\tt {MATHEMATICA}}.